How to Make Homemade Popsicles

 Vietnamese coffee is one of the most beloved coffee beverages in existence.
 Extra-strong brewed coffee and sweetened condensed milk are combined to create a very sweet “alarm clock in a cup.”
 In fact, David Lebovitz says that the coffee you use in this drink should be “chest hair-raisingly strong.”
 If it’s too subdued, he advises supplementing with instant espresso.
 Lebovitz also suggests you can pour the mixture into an ice cube tray, and add the ice cubes to a variety of drinks that need a sweet little pick-me-up.
 You’ll be wide awake in no time.

-This three-ingredient popsicle recipe is the grown-up version of lemonade popsicles.
-Because the ratio of lemonade to vodka is high, you don’t have to worry about the alcohol preventing the popsicles from freezing up.
-If you decide to make the lemonade from scratch, resist the urge to add a lot of sugar, as Sweet Pea Sweetie points out that the honey and vodka provide plenty of flavor already.
+This two-ingredient popsicle recipe is the grown-up version of lemonade popsicles.
+Because the ratio of lemonade to vodka is high, you don’t have to worry about the alcohol preventing the popsicles from freezing up, but you should expect more slushy consistency than an icy pop.
+If you decide to make the lemonade from scratch, resist the urge to add a lot of sugar, as lemons and vodka provide plenty of flavor already.

 When I treat myself to a cocktail, nine times out of ten, it’s a sweet, fruity cocktail.
 This summery wine cocktail-turned-popsicle fits the bill, combining peaches, fruit juice, rosé wine, and sugar.
 When blended together, the ingredients produce a gorgeous peachy-coral shade.
 Wine popsicles are a great way to cool down and relax at the end of the day.